-You were in your early 20s, just out of college, new job, new city and new apartment.
+You were in your early 20s, just out of college, with a new job, new city, and new apartment.
 And the apartment seemed nice enough at first.

 But then you began to find problems.
 Doors that would stick.
 A showerhead with no water pressure.
 Peeling paint.
 You called your landlord, but he was slow to respond.